Your Kid Only Wants to Eat Pasta? Here’s Why It’s Actually OK

 Pasta with butter, pasta with cheese, plain pasta... sound familiar?
 If noodles are their own food group for your child, new findings suggest there's no need to panic.

 If you’re the parent to a toddler or otherwise picky eater, then you know a fundamental truth about their tiny taste buds: Once they find something they like, they stick to it.
 And when you try and get them to try a Brussels sprout or a bite of broccoli or basically anything other than their beloved pasta, they might fight you every nibble of the way.
+But is pasta healthy for kids?
 Ever worry that maybe they’re not getting the nutrients they need?

 Well, according to one report, you’re in the clear.
 Though the research was conducted by the National Pasta Association (yep, that exists!), it’s pretty interesting, claiming that pasta eaters have a better nutrient intake than non-pasta eaters.
 But you can still kick basic pasta up a notch nutritionally.
 “The great thing about pasta is it can be a vehicle for other healthy foods, like vegetables, lean protein, and healthy fat, such as olive oil,” says Kaleigh McMordie, RD, a registered dietitian in Lubbock, Texas.
 “You may have better luck getting your child to consume vegetables in the form of tomato sauce over whole-grain pasta, or vegetables they may not be as fond of, like broccoli, when you mix them into a favorite pasta dish,” she says.
 “Ultimately, I don’t think kids should eat only pasta.
 It’s necessary to consume a variety of foods in order to get the most nutrients possible.”